awsdocs/aws-iot-docs/doc_source/iot-sql-functions.md

 The Lambda action that you want to allow in this statement\.
 To allow AWS IoT to invoke a Lambda function, specify `lambda:InvokeFunction`\.

 **Important**
-If you add a permission for an AWS IoT principal without providing the source ARN, any AWS account that creates a rule with your Lambda action can trigger rules to invoke your Lambda function from AWS IoT\.
+If you add a permission for an AWS IoT principal without providing the `source-arn` or `source-account`, any AWS account that creates a rule with your Lambda action can trigger rules to invoke your Lambda function from AWS IoT\.
 For more information, see [Lambda Permission Model](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html)\.

 Given a JSON message payload like: